SAP-samples/teched2025-AD166/exercises/ex9/README.md

     >
     > However, please note that not all findings may be automatically fixable and could still require manual intervention.
 Further issue types are under development and will be addressed in future updates.
 Always review the automatic fixes to ensure they align with your project requirements.

-## Exercise 9.2 - Resolve All UI5 Linter Findings
+### Exercise 9.2 - Resolve All UI5 Linter Findings

+📋 **Action Required**: Fix the identified issues step by step.

-In the previous step, several issues were identified by the UI5 Linter.
+> 📖 **Context**: In the previous step, several issues were identified by the UI5 Linter.
 Keep in mind that resolving one issue can sometimes address multiple findings.
 For instance, using `sap.ui.getCore()` can result in two findings: one for the global usage of `sap.ui.getCore` and another for utilizing the deprecated API `getCore`.

 Your task is to fix all the issues reported by the UI5 Linter, making use of the UI5 Linter tool and the provided documentation for guidance.